Welcome to the Virtual Salmon Heroes Resource Page!

-We’ve included links for everything you need for your Salmon Heroes Virtual Experience.
-If you have any questions about the materials, please contact our Programs Coordinator: Rosie@EnvironmentalScienceCenter.org
+On this page you will find information and links for everything you need for your Virtual Salmon Heroes Experience.
+If you have any questions about the materials, please contact our Programs Manager: Rosie@EnvironmentalScienceCenter.org

-Printed copies of these student booklets along with salmon viewing glasses are available for each student registered for Salmon Heroes.
+Printed copies of these field journals, along with polarized salmon viewing glasses, are available for each student who is registered for the Salmon Heroes program at our field study locations in south King County, Washington.
 Please contact Rosie at Rosie@EnvironmentalScienceCenter.org to arrange drop-offs for your school.
-Electronic copies of the field journals are also available to be downloaded as PDFs below.
-Upon request we can also provide a Google Slides version of the Field Journal.
+Digital copies of the field journals are available to be downloaded as PDFs below.

 Salmon Heroes Videos